Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. Role-based access control
 D. Rule-based access control

 Rule based access control applies a set of rules to an access request.
+Based on the application of the rules, the user may be given access to a specific resource that they were not explicitly granted permission to.

 48 D is correct
 Oliver needs to explain the access control scheme used by both the Windows and Linux filesystems.
 What access control scheme do they implement by default?